Privacy Notice

 For how long is personal data retained?

 In general, we will retain all information held about our customers for as long as they continue to have an active account with us.
 This will include for as long as funds are owed to us.
+This is in line with our legitimate interests (Please see Section 3 – for our lawful basis breakdown) and to fulfil any legal obligations we may have towards other entities.

 Exceptions to this standard six-year approach are detailed below: